But such thinking is hard to find. No matter the extent

 means by which interstellar bacteria and viruses might make their way

-to planets, Hoyle identified comets as the likeliest vehicles.
+to planets, Hoyle identified comets as the likeliest delivery vehicles.
 Comets

-clouds of organic dust and gas.
-Hoyle contended that organic material
+clouds of organic dust.
+Hoyle contended that as organic material

-evaporates off of comets as they round their host stars, a well-documented
+evaporates from comets when they round their host stars—a well-documented

-phenomenon in the case of our own solar system, and that the freed
+phenomenon in the case of our own solar system—that the freed

 material, including whole cells and viruses—the controversial